SHOWING 1 - 1 OF 1 RESULTS

 Copperas Cove schools offer a well-balanced, objective-based curriculum to all students, regardless of special need or condition.
 The District is committed to providing safe, quality schools that ensure the highest level of student preparation necessary for success in a competitive, rapidly changing world.
 The program encompasses early childhood education, prekindergarten through twelfth grade, and continuing adult education.

 Copperas Cove ISD is an integral part of the community.
 The school system enjoys a solid reputation as one of the finest in Central Texas.
 Year after year, achievement tests have shown that Cove students benefit from a high-quality education.
 Cove students regularly exceed state and national averages in achievement testing.
 A high percentage of Cove graduates go on to college or other forms of post-secondary education or join the military.
 Copperas Cove is ranked seventh in the nation for the highest number of military recruits.

-Due to our close proximity to Fort Hood, many residents are affiliated with the federal government.
+Due to their close proximity to Fort Hood, many residents are affiliated with the federal government.
 Military students make up approximately 30% of our student population, and Copperas Cove ISD is proud to serve our military members and their families every day.
 Eight of CCISD’s 11 campuses received the Texas Education Agency’s Purple Military Star for its programs to support military-connected students.
 Each campus webpage through www.ccisd.com contains information to assist military families moving into the Fort Hood area and support for students attending Copperas Cove ISD.

 All questions can be answered by calling the central office at 254-547-1227 between 7:30 a.m. - 4:15 p.m.
 Monday-Friday or messaging CCISD through its website or social media platforms.
 The CCISD District Service & Training Center is located at 408 S. Main Street, Copperas Cove.